makerdao/community/faqs/mkr-token.md

 ## What voting rights do MKR holders have?

 MKR holders have the ability to enact technical changes to the Maker Protocol itself and also to ratify decisions on-chain about non-technical matters.
 Whether that be a change to the system parameters, or a decision to accept a new governing philosophy, MKR voters have ultimate control.
-To learn more about governance in the Maker Protocol visit the [Governance FAQ](../scd-faqs/governance.md). // borked link
+To learn more about governance in the Maker Protocol visit the [Governance FAQ](../scd-faqs/governance.md).

-MKR holders who are interested in actively participating in the management of the Maker Protocol can visit the [Voter Onboarding Guide](../onboarding/voter-onboarding.md) for an overview of how to get started. // borked link
+MKR holders who are interested in actively participating in the management of the Maker Protocol can visit the [Voter Onboarding Guide](../onboarding/voter-onboarding.md) for an overview of how to get started.

 ## What addresses hold the most MKR?